Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Dynamical generation of quantum correlations

 To access the subleading contributions in \eqref{eq:continuityint} one has to first understand what is the meaning of a space-time dependent root density beyond the leading order.
-To this end, there are two possibilities to envisage \begin{enumerate}[(a)] \item A space-time dependent root density can only be used to capture the asymptotic evolution. \item There is a way to define a space-time dependent root density so that it \emph{exactly} describes the time evolution of a class of states. \end{enumerate} Assuming the first scenario, the root density could be defined in any way consistent with the homogeneous limit.
-An example of such an approach is provided by Ref.~\cite{fagotti2017higher} (and, to some extent, by Ref.~\cite{denardis2018hydrodynamic} in an interacting system), which attempted to go beyond the low inhomogeneity limit by fixing the definition of root density a priori.
+To this end, there are two possibilities to envisage \begin{enumerate}[(a)] \item Lifting the root density to a function of space and time is just an effective way to capture the asymptotic evolution. \item There is a way to define a space-time dependent root density so that it \emph{exactly} describes the time evolution of a class of states. \end{enumerate} In the first scenario it is usually sufficient to define the root density so as to approach the standard root density in the homogeneous limit.
+An example of such a line of attack is provided by Ref.~\cite{fagotti2017higher} (and, to some extent, by Ref.~\cite{denardis2018hydrodynamic} in an interacting system), which attempted to go beyond the low inhomogeneity limit by fixing the definition of root density a priori.
 The main drawback of a similar description is the impossibility to describe time evolution exclusively in terms of the root density.
 For example, if we enforce definition~\eqref{eq:rhoop} for a given choice of functions $g_\mu(k)$, the evolution of the root density will not be closed (see the discussion around \eqref{eq:Gamma}).

-Conversely, at least for non-interacting fermions or equivalent spin chain models, Approach \eqref{s:2} can be successfully applied and one can provide a nonperturbative definition of a special class of states described entirely by the root density~\cite{fagotti2020locally}.
+On the other hand, at least for non-interacting fermions or equivalent spin chain models, Approach \eqref{s:2} can be successfully applied and one can provide a nonperturbative definition of a special class of states described entirely by the root density~\cite{fagotti2020locally}.
 Specifically, the root density can be associated with a Wigner function~\cite{wigner1932on} of the Bogoliubov fermions diagonalising the system and the special states are such that no correlations other than those captured by the root density are present.
 The latter condition is necessary because the relation between root density and correlation matrix is not one-to-one --- cf. Point~\eqref{p:3}.
 These states extend the notion of locally quasistationary states beyond the low-inhomogeneity limit~\eqref{eq:inhomoSSlambda}.